cbeck88/strict-variant/README.md

 - `mapbox::variant` from [this repository](https://github.com/mapbox/variant) at commit 388376ac9f0102feba2d2122873b08e15a66a879
 - `std::experimental::variant` from [this repository](https://github.com/mpark/variant)
 - libcxx `std::variant` draft at `variant` branch from [this repository](https://github.com/efcs/libcxx/tree/variant) at commit d93edff042e7b9d333eb5b6f16145953e00fd182
-- `safe_variant` from this repository at commit 5e17d9edabe6a35ed2af8bc9c5d0dde3bd42efe4
+- `strict_variant` from this repository at commit 5e17d9edabe6a35ed2af8bc9c5d0dde3bd42efe4

 My `/proc/cpuinfo` looks like this: